Non-Abelian Chiral 2-Form and M5-Branes: Covariant Formulations: PST Model

-We also notice that the action \eqref{1p} has the same form as Seigel's action \eqref{1S}, but the key difference is that the self-duality conditon obtained from Seigel's action is through the field equation of auxiliary field $\lambda$.
-While in the PST formulation, the self-duality condition is obtained from the field equation of $\phi$ with an additional gauge transformation.
-However, these two theories are the same in classical level in the sense that they have the same equation of motion (the self-duality condition).
+We also notice that the action \eqref{1p} shares the same form as Seigel's action \eqref{1S}.
+The difference is that the self-duality conditon obtained from Seigel's action is through the field equation of auxiliary field $\lambda$ while in the PST formulation, the self-duality condition is obtained from the field equation of $\phi$ with an additional gauge transformation.
+These two theories are the same in classical level in the sense that they have the same equation of motion.